DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Methodology

 \section{Methodology}

-In this section, we first proposed the general framework for efficient non-convex trajectory optimization using diffusion models.
-Then we introduce a novel constrained diffusion model that is specifically designed to guide the diffusion models to generate feasible solutions.
+We first propose \texttt{DiffuSolve}, a general framework for efficient and robust non-convex trajectory optimization using diffusion models and NLP solvers.
+Then we introduce a novel constrained diffusion model specifically designed to guide the diffusion models to generate feasible solutions, which is included in \texttt{DiffuSolve+}.